weiyinglee/R4L-front/README.md

-# R4L-front
+## R4L-front
-Radar for life - front end interface
+Radar for life Application - front end

-# Stack
+# Note
-SASS
-AngularJS
-Leaflet
-Bootstrap UI

-//Hello World, testing
+Code is in `development` branch